Joan can now be heard on Staphanie Miller's Happy Hour podcast. Click here to listen.

-As described on Joan's home page, she participated in a memorial on December 3rd for Julie Harris, who played her mother, "Lilimae," on "Knots Landing" for eight years.
+In December of 2013, Joan participated in a memorial for Julie Harris, who played her mother, "Lilimae," on "Knots Landing" for eight years.
 Click these links for more on the memorial: Playbill, Showbiz411, Broadway World, Cape Cod Times.
 For more on the Julie Harris Scholarship at Yale, click here.

-The new "Dallas" returned to TNT for its second season, and two more members of the Ewing clan
+The new "Dallas" returned to TNT in 2013 for its second season, and two more members of the Ewing clan

 are part of the explosive doings at Southfork.
 Gary and